bool64/progress/cmd/catp/README.md

         write current progress to a file
   -rate-limit float
-        output rate limit lines per second
+        output rate limit lines per second -save-matches value
-  -skip value
+        save matches of previous filter group to file -skip value
         filter matching, may contain multiple AND patterns separated by ^, if filter matches, line is removed from the output (may be kept if it passed preceding -pass)